FAQ

 If you have additional concerns about which classes are transferable, please email ncod@csun.edu.

-• Oral communication/speech
+• Oral Communication (Speech)

-1. Maintaining a minimum cumulative GPA of 2.0.
+2. Maintain a minimum cumulative GPA of 2.0.

-2. Completing at least 60 semester units or 90 quarter units.
+3. Complete at least 60 semester units or 90 quarter units.

 How do I know if I am taking the right classes in high school?

-Please review the CSU requirements for high school students.
+Please review the CSU admission requirements for high school students.
 In order to apply to CSUN, you must complete the A-G requirements.

-Area Subject Years
+Area Subject Yearlong Courses

 A. History and Social Science (including 1 year of U.S. history or 1 semester of U.S. history and 1 semester of civics or American government AND 1 year of social science) 2